POtOSoftware/GCQuickCopy/README.md

 Drag both disc 1 and disc 2 files into the .exe at the same time to copy both discs!

 (though in case things go haywire, just drag disc 2 by itself and say Yes at the disc 2 prompt for a sweet lil override)

+## Building

+First things first, install readline with `pip install pyreadline3`.
+This is a required module used for modifying the destination folder name.

+Second things second, install pyinstaller with `pip install pyinstaller` (if you already have it installed, make sure you are using the latest version).

+Third things third, run build.bat